nballou/gaming-confounds/ms.typ

   ],
 ) <fig-toy>

-The ultimate goal of many social scientific endeavors is to understand cause and effect @Eronen2020Causal\-\-\-we often want to be able to predict in advance how a given change will affect people, or to intervene on individuals or systems to improve wellbeing outcomes.
-In the case of gaming research, this includes broad goals such as establishing parenting strategies (based on e.g., hypothetical evidence that limiting play sessions to no more than X minutes will cause improved wellbeing), policy changes (based on e.g., hypothetical evidence that restricting total play to no more than Y hours will, on average, reduce problem gaming), or design guidelines (based on e.g., hypothetical evidence that including design feature Z will, on average, cause more toxicity between players).
-To establish cause and effect, we apply causal inference methods.
-(An introduction to causal inference is well beyond the scope of this article, but we refer readers to #npc(<Rohrer2018thinking>), #npc(<Dablander2020introduction>), and #npc(<MagnussonEtAl2024Harmful>) as a starting point).
+The ultimate goal of many social scientific endeavors is to understand cause and effect @Eronen2020Causal—we often want to predict in advance how a given change will affect people, or to intervene on individuals or systems to improve outcomes.
+In games research, such goals include establishing parenting strategies (based on e.g., hypothetical evidence that limiting a child's gaming no more than X minutes per session will cause improved wellbeing), policy changes (based on e.g., hypothetical evidence that restricting total play to no more than Y hours will, on average, reduce problem gaming), or design guidelines (based on e.g., hypothetical evidence that including design feature Z will, on average, cause more toxicity between players).
+To establish cause and effect, we apply causal inference methods (an introduction to causal inference is well beyond the scope of this article, but we refer readers to #npc(<Rohrer2018thinking>), #npc(<Dablander2020introduction>), and #npc(<MagnussonEtAl2024Harmful>) as starting points.)

-One of the fundamental concepts in causal inference is _confounding_---the focus of this article.
+One of the fundamental building blocks for realizing causal inference is _confounding_---the focus of this article.
 Confounding occurs when a third variable jointly causes both the predictor and outcome of interest @Rohrer2018thinking.
 A commonly used example of confounding is the observation that ice cream sales are correlated with rates of drowning (@fig-toy, top left).
 However, it is neither the case that a delicious ice cream makes people worse swimmers (ice cream $arrow.r$ drowning), nor that people's last wish when drowning is a scoop of Cherry Garcia (drowning $arrow.r$ ice cream).
-Instead, it's a third factor---summertime (or perhaps temperature)---that causes both ice cream sales and rates of drowning to increase, creating a spurious correlation and a timely reminder of the adage "correlation does not imply causation" (@fig-toy, top right).
+Instead, a third factor---summertime (or perhaps related variables such as school holiday or temperature)---causes both ice cream sales and rates of drowning to increase, creating a spurious correlation and a timely reminder of the adage "correlation does not imply causation" (@fig-toy, top right).

 Perhaps less discussed is the adage's negation, which is equally true: _the absence of correlation does not imply the absence of causation_.
 Confounding is often used to explain spurious relationships, but can also suppress a true effect.
 Imagine there is a true causal effect of coffee consumption on productivity (there certainly is for the lead author); yet, in a correlational study, we find no difference in productivity between coffee drinkers and non-coffee drinkers (@fig-toy, bottom left).
 This can be explained by an unmeasured confounder: sleep quality.
 People who slept poorly are more likely to drink coffee, but poor sleep also decreases productivity.
 The negative effect of poor sleep cancels out the positive effect of coffee, biasing the true effect towards zero (@fig-toy, bottom right).

 The importance of confounding is broadly understood in behavioral research, and indeed in studies of digital media @ElsonEtAl2015Comparing @EtchellsEtAl2016Prospective @Ballou2023Manifesto.
-Controlling for potential confounders with the aim of estimating causal effects from observational data is common practice across the discipline: researchers regularly include covariates such as age, gender, and socio-economic status in statistical models with the aim of reducing or eliminating confounding (e.g., #npc(<JohnsonEtAl2016Motivationsa>) #npc(<SauterEtAl2020Social>)).
+Controlling for potential confounders with the aim of estimating causal effects from observational data is common practice across the discipline: researchers regularly include covariates such as age, gender, and education attainment in statistical models with the aim of reducing or eliminating confounding (e.g., #npc(<JohnsonEtAl2016Motivationsa>) #npc(<SauterEtAl2020Social>)).
 Adjusting for such stable demographic factors is generally a sound practice with the potential to reduce bias and improve precision, among other benefits @GelmanEtAl2020Regression.

-However, demographic characteristics such as age and gender represent just the tip of the confound iceberg.
-Many more factors have the potential to independently influence both psychological predictors (here, video game playtime) and outcomes (here, wellbeing).
-These range from trait-level personality characteristics (e.g., extraversion), to neurodivergence (e.g., ADHD), to developmental factors (e.g., adverse childhood expriences), to so-called time-varying confounds such as job-related stress, injuries or health conditions, and much more @GrajewskiDragan2020Adverse @LeeChen2023Seeking.
+However, demographic characteristics such as age and gender represent just one way of studying confounds.
+Many more factors have the potential to independently influence both psychological predictors (like video game playtime) and outcomes (like wellbeing).
+These range from trait-level personality characteristics (e.g., extraversion), to neurodivergence (e.g., ADHD), to developmental factors (such as adverse childhood experiences), to so-called time-varying confounds such as job-related stress, injuries or health conditions, and much more @GrajewskiDragan2020Adverse @LeeChen2023Seeking.

 Very little research has sought to systematically identify what potential confounds  materially impact the relationship between gaming and wellbeing.
 The field's narrow attention to stable demographic factors as the primary source of confounding at the expense of other health, psychology, and social factors places severe constraints on statistical modelling and, by extension, theory development.

 From a modelling standpoint, a lack of guidance about which confounds are relevant forces researchers to make ad hoc decisions about what covariates to include in their statistical models.
 In addition to producing biased estimates, this increases opportunities for p-hacking via selective and atheoretical inclusion or exclusion of potential confounds @SimmonsEtAl2011falsepositive.

-From a theoretical standpoint, neglecting potential confounders means that a given test of the theory can be easily explained away---results that are incompatible with the theory may be true contradictions, or simply statistical relics produced by incomplete adjustment for confounding.
-Ultimately, this leaves open numerous questions about the mechanisms and temporal dynamics underlying the gaming-wellbeing relationship unclear @PrestwichEtAl2015Using.
-By systematically accounting for confounders as part of the theory development process, researchers can develop richer models, clarify boundary conditions, and produce more nuanced explanations of the interplay between gaming and wellbeing @VanderWeele2019Principles.
+From a theoretical standpoint, neglecting potential confounders means that a given test can be easily explained away---results that are incompatible with the theory may represent true contradictions, or simply statistical relics produced by incomplete adjustment for confounding.
+Ultimately, this leaves open numerous questions about the mechanisms and temporal dynamics underlying the gaming-wellbeing relationship  @PrestwichEtAl2015Using.

 == Present Research

+By systematically accounting for confounders as part of the theory development process, researchers can develop richer models, clarify boundary conditions, and extract more value from the enormous amount of observational data we collect @VanderWeele2019Principles.

-It is clear that the field needs a more systematic understanding of confounds to build and test robust theories, and to extract more value out of the enormous amount of observational data we collect.
-To address this gap, we turned to players themselves and asked the research question: _What factors independently influence both gaming and wellbeing in the eyes of video game players?_
+We believe players themselves are an invaluable source of qualitative information about how gaming and wellbeing unfold in their own lives.
+Qualitative studies of player-reported data have been key in advancing theory both in the field of games and mental health (e.g., #npc(<BallouDeterding2023Just>), #npc(<SnodgrassEtAl2024Causal>)) and in psychology more broadly (e.g., #npc(<GlaserLaudel2019Discovery>)).
+We therefore turned to them to help address the field's need for better information about confounding, posing the research question: _What factors independently influence both gaming and wellbeing in the eyes of video game players? _and conducted a theoretical thematic analysis.

-Using responses to a free-text survey question originally collected by #citet(<BallouEtAl2024Registered>), we conducted a theoretical thematic analysis aimed at identifying confounding factors that could either bias a true effect of playtime on wellbeing, or create a spurious relationship where one does not exist.
+We conducted a theoretical thematic analysis of player-reported confounds originally collected by #citet(<BallouEtAl2024Registered>) (n = 393 players across 6 biweekly surveys, 987 open-response text entries).
+We aimed to identify confounding factors that might bias a true effect of playtime on wellbeing or create a spurious relationship where one does not exist.
+Our approach is valuable because:

+1. We present the most comprehensive list to date of variables that may need to be included in a statistical model to produce unbiased estimates of the effect of gaming on wellbeing, grouped into five categories: physical health, household, work and school, social, and other leisure
+  - For the most prevalent of potential confounds, we offer concrete suggestions for measurement tools that researchers could use to capture and adjust for these (@tab-confounds)
+2. We identified both positive and negative confounds, which may therefore bias effects in either direction: some confounds bias observed relationships positively by causing an increase or decrease in both playtime and wellbeing, while others would bias it negatively by causing an increase in one and a decrease in the other
+3. We demonstrate that several confounds have _moderated_ effects on gaming, highlighting the need for more rigorous theory-building---for example, illness tends to decrease wellbeing and reduce gaming if associated with tiredness and difficulty focusing, whereas it tends to increase gaming if tiredness is not a primary symptom

 = Method

 == Data and Materials

-The data, coding tree, and other materials for this study are available on the OSF (https://osf.io/ck9bm).
+Data and materials for this study are available on the OSF (https://osf.io/ck9bm).

 The data derive from #citet(<BallouEtAl2024Registered>), openly available at #link("https://osf.io/edtwn").
 In that study, 414 adult Xbox players from the US and UK completed 6 biweekly surveys between February and May 2023, and provided access to their Xbox play history.
+Ethical approval for the original study was granted by Queen Mary University of London (QMERC20.383).

 In addition to various questions about motivation and wellbeing, each biweekly survey had an open response question asking about confounds: "Have there been any major events impacting both your wellbeing and your gaming behavior in the last 2 weeks?
 If so, please briefly describe how you think your well-being and gaming changed as a result." // By virtue of specifying a recent time period, this question prompts _time-varying_ confounds (as opposed to a trait-level question such as "What aspects of your personality, upbringing, or typical environment do you think impact both your well-being and your gaming behavior?").